Reimagining Development

 Reviews

 ‘A timely contribution to the ongoing debates over redefining “development”.
 In an intriguing way, it bridges the gap between longstanding critiques and more recent ideas such as degrowth.
-An excellent book.’ — Tiina Kontinen, Associate Professor in International Development Studies, University of Jyväskylä
+An excellent book.’ — Tiina Kontinen, Professor in International Development Studies, University of Jyväskylä

 Author(s)